adamsilver/adamsilver.io-jekyll/_drafts/2032-01-01-the-real-progressive-enhancement.md

 The only way to reliably do this is through facades.
 A library that employs Progressive Enhancement *must* provide a dynamic API that lets you ask questions of it, abstracting the complexity away from the calling application in the process.
 It should look something like:

-	// find - retrive element by selector
-	// addListener - add an event listener
-	// storeValue - persist a value to local storage

 	if(lib.hasFeatures('find', 'addListener', 'storeValue')) {
 		var el = lib.find('.whatever');
 		lib.addListener(el, "click", function() {